1What is the primary goal of DevOps in software development?

-B.To increase the gap between software coding and deployment
+B.To increase the time between software releases

-D.To rely solely on manual testing for software release
+D.To focus solely on manual testing processes

 Incorrect!
 Try again.

-A.DevOps follows a linear, sequential approach while Waterfall is iterative
+A.DevOps is sequential, while Waterfall is iterative

 Incorrect!
 Try again.